zen0wu/topcoder-greed/README.md

 #### greed.templates.\<lang\>.tmplFile

-Set your own template file for your preferred language.

-Just set this to the relative path of your template file in your workspace, done!
+For specifying your own template file for your preferred language, Just set this to the relative path of your template file in your workspace, done!

 The default template for java, FYI, is